robmoore-i/ci-build-simulator/README.md

 ### Environment setup

+#### Default

+Install Java 11, and make sure your `$JAVA_HOME` variable is set to it correctly.
+If this setup doesn't work, or your machine setup is particularly special/unique, try using the Docker method, as described below.

-#### Using Docker
+#### Docker

-To normalize environments, you can run all the below commands from within a Docker container.
-To do this, first install and run Docker Desktop from [Docker's website](https://www.docker.com/products/docker-desktop).
+To normalize environments so that all dependencies are included automatically without you needing to install anything (other than Docker), you can use Docker to run all the below commands from within a container.
+Install Docker Desktop from [Docker's website](https://www.docker.com/products/docker-desktop).
 This is via a `.dmg` file and is pretty easy.

-If you use Docker, the required Java 11 is included by default.
-You shouldn't have to install anything besides Docker.

-To use it, do this:
+This option only makes sense if you're using [SSH authentication for Git](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/about-ssh).

+Here are the instructions for using this repository via Docker:

 1. Build the [Docker image](https://jfrog.com/knowledge-base/a-beginners-guide-to-understanding-and-building-docker-images/)
    with `./docker/build-workspace.sh`.